Gisara

 Gisara urf Gidhsara is an area in the Sitamarhi district of the state of Bihar, in north-east India.
 Due to frequent flooding, Gisara has significant alluvial deposits.
-(Note: Alluvium (from the Latin, alluvius, from alluere, "to wash against") is loose, unconsolidated (not cemented together into a solid rock) soil or sediments, which has been eroded, reshaped by water in some form, and redeposited in a non-marine setting.)
 Because of its geography, the area is rich in agriculture.
-The main market areas (pertaining to the tertiary sector) are around Gisara Bazar and Gisara Chauraha (or square).
+The main market areas pertaining to the tertiary sector are around Gisara Bazar and Gisara Chauraha (or square).

 Geography

-Located at 26.48°N longitude 85.39°E latitude and about 14 km south from the district headquarters, Sitamarhi, Gisara has an average elevation of 55 m.
-A number of its buildings are ruins dating from the British occupation, including a high school and a place of worship (Gisara math).
-There is a bazaar near the Matha.
-The area is prone to flooding as it lies between two rivers, the Bagmati River and the Lakshmana (Lakhandey) River.
+The town is 50 km from Muzaffarpur, the biggest town of north Bihar, and 14 km from Sitamarhi, its district headquarters.
+Gisara has an average elevation of 55 m.
 The Gisara panchayat lies in the middle portion of Sitamarhi district.
 It is bordered by the Runni Saidpur panchayat.
 On the north, it borders the Belsand panchayat.

+There is a 24-hour bus service connecting both Muzaffarpur and Sitamarhi with Gisara, both run by private operators.
+The nearest railway stations are in Muzaffarpur and Sitamarhi.
+The nearest airport is in Patna, approximately 125 km from Gisara.
+The area is prone to flooding as it lies between two rivers, the Bagmati River and the Lakshmana (Lakhandey) River.

 Demographics

 According to the 2001 India census, Gisara had a population of 20,821.
 Males constituted 53% of the population, and females 47%.
 19% of the population was under 6 years of age.
+The total working population is 39.84% of the total population (63.67% of men, 13.56% of the women).
+The main working population is 33.68% of the total population (60.08% of men, 4.57% of women).
+The marginal working population is 6.16% of the total population (3.59% of men, 8.99% of women).
+60.16% of the total population (36.33% of men, 86.44% of women) is non-working.

 The literacy rate of the village was 28.57% compared to the literacy rate of state 47%, which is less than the state literacy rate.
-The rate of literacy has been very low and needs immediate attention of Union and State Government.
 The female literacy rate was 14.28%, compared to male literacy rate of 41.52%.